 The state only gives you one year from the date of your accident to take legal action.
 If the driver in your accident faces criminal charges, we recommend moving forward with your civil claim as soon as possible so you do not miss out on your opportunity to recover compensation.

-Call the Law Offices of Ogle, Elrod & Baril, PLLC, Today for Help With Your Drunk Driving Accident Claim.
+Call OEB Law, PLLC, Today for Help With Your Drunk Driving Accident Claim.

-Contact the Law Offices of Ogle, Elrod & Baril, PLLC, at 865-546-1111 for a free consultation with a drunk driving accident lawyer in Knoxville.
+Contact OEB Law, PLLC, at 865-546-1111 for a free consultation with a drunk driving accident lawyer in Knoxville.
 We seek maximum compensation for victims who suffer injury or death because of a drunk driver’s negligence.